NegatioN/BattleRiteStats/_characters/shen-rao.md

         by recasting Storm Bolt.
       icon: f381f5a83890a9342b8332f2a234b06f
       name: Puppeteer
       type: mixed
     - color: grey
-      description: Increases the second blast radius of Dragon Roar by 10 and enemies hit are pulled towards the center.
-      icon: c7eae372c662b324c9af9533cd22293e
-      name: Shock and Awe
-      type: mixed
-    - color: grey
       description: The radius of Dominion is increased by 30 and casting it empowers